sk-classroom/asc-final-exam/exam-examples.md

 83. The description also states that the Seq2Seq model "employs a softmax function to assign each word in the output sequence a probability."
 Given the true purpose and mechanism of Seq2Seq, what is incorrect about this statement?
    - [ ] A) The use of a softmax function in Seq2Seq
    - [ ] B) The assignment of probabilities to each word in the output sequence as the primary function
-   - [ ] C) The implication that Seq2Seq's output is a fixed-ength sequence
+   - [ ] C) The implication that Seq2Seq's output is a fixed-length sequence
    - [ ] D) There is nothing incorrect about this statement
-   >Answer: C) The implication that Seq2Seq's output is a fixed-ength sequence
+   >Answer: C) The implication that Seq2Seq's output is a fixed-length sequence

 84. Consider the following description of the BERT model: "BERT is designed to improve the understanding of the meaning of individual words in sentences, without taking into account the context provided by the surrounding words.
 It achieves this by focusing on the position of a word within a sentence."
 Identify the incorrect element in this statement.
    - [ ] A) The claim that BERT focuses on individual words without context